Hitda Codex

 The Noble Abbess or the Archbishop?

-Hitda, the Mother of Gero
+Hidda, the Mother of Gero

 Another famous name, which can probably be brought into connection with the manuscript as a patron, is Gero.
-This Gero (ca. 900–976) was the Archbishop of Cologne and is famous as the donor of the famous Giro Codex.
-The Hitda Codex could have been one of this costly commissions, in order to fulfill the legacy of his mother who died in Jerusalem ca. 969/70.
+This Gero (ca. 900–976) was the Archbishop of Cologne and is famous as the donor of the famous Gero Codex.
+The Hitda Codex could have been one of this costly commissions, in order to fulfill the legacy of his mother Hidda who died in Jerusalem ca. 969/70.

 Stylistically Excellent Painting